friscolt/friscolt.github.io/index.md

 ## About me

 Welcome to my webpage!, I'm research assistant at the Department of Biomedical Sciences and Tecnologies of the [Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE)](https://www.inaoep.mx).
-Also, I'm a colaborator in two interesting [projects](https://friscolt.github.io/research) at [Tecnológico de Monterrey](https://tec.mx/es).
+Also, I'm a collaborator in two interesting [projects](https://friscolt.github.io/research) at [Tecnológico de Monterrey](https://tec.mx/es).

 I received a MSc. degree in Biomedical Sciences and Technologies at [INAOE](https://www.inaoep.mx) (🇲🇽 2019), and a B.E. degree in Mechatronic Engineering at the [Universidad Politécnica de Puebla](http://www.uppuebla.edu.mx/joomla1/) (🇲🇽  2015).